Fraunhofer ISI: The

 Role in the study: Management of the Framework Contract and Task Leader for: Task 2 and 5

-ISR University of Cordoba: The ISR-UC Intelligent Energy Systems Group (15 core researchers plus about 20 post-graduate students) main research interests include energy-efficient technologies, renewable energies, and energy planning.
+ISR University of Coimbra: The ISR-UC Intelligent Energy Systems Group (15 core researchers plus about 20 post-graduate students) main research interests include energy-efficient technologies, renewable energies, and energy planning.
 Recent work includes the coordination of several European projects on market transformation of electric motors and drives, motor systems including lifts, integrated resource planning in the electricity sector, air conditioning, and large-scale use of biomass for combined heat and power production.
 It has lead both Motors and Drives Preparatory Studies under the Ecodesign Directive (Lot 11 and Lot30) which resulted in the setting, and updating, of minimum efficiency regulations for electric motors and drives in the European Union.
 Additionally, ISR has coordinated the largest study on energy-efficient lifts and escalators in Europe, the E4 project for the Intelligent Energy Europe Programme.

 Role: Support in all Tasks